 The oral qualifying examination covers the student's dissertation proposal and related areas.
 This examination is administered by the student's approved dissertation committee, which must have been formally approved by the Division of Graduate Education prior to the examination date.
-All members of the committee are required to be present, in person, at the oral qualifying examination - one member, never the Chair, may be able to participate via videoconferencing upon two-weeks advanced notification to the Division of Graduate Education.
+All members of the committee are required to be present at the oral qualifying exam.
 When the date and time of the oral qualifying examination have been set, the Director of Student Services must be notified.
 The Director of Student Services advisor will ensure that all benchmarks have been met for the exam to take place on the scheduled date.
 Before the exam, students should consult with the Director of Student Services and confirm preparation of the official oral qualifying exam form.
 Circulation of the oral exam record will take place electronically post exam.